 - Upon registration, you will receive a unique Operator Registration number which you MUST attach to your drone.
 If you have several drones, the same number must be attached to them.

 - You are not allowed to fly in NO FLY ZONES, and you must keep a minimum of 8km distance from airports/heliports.

 - If you have already conducted operations in another EU country before going to the Czech Republic, you must not register again.
 You always register to the first non-EU country you have conducted flights.

 - If you want to fly your drone in the Czech Republic and live in a non-EU country, you must hold a Remote Pilot Certificate from an EU country.

 - You can get the A1/A3 Certificate by registering with the online Remote Pilot School.

 - The online training and exam are required for those who want to fly a drone in the ‘Open’ category in subcategories A1/A3.

-- You must have your Remote Pilot Certificate in your possession whenever you plan to perform drone operations in the Czech Republic and present it when asked by the authorities.
+- You must have your Remote Pilot Certificate when you plan to perform drone operations in the Czech Republic and present it when the authorities ask.

 How to register as a drone pilot or operator in the Czech Republic?

 According to European Regulation (EU) 2019/947, registration is mandatory for UAS operators (not for UAS themselves).